 Setting up group clinics for young adults living with diabetes: This project tested a ‘group clinic’ model for young people with diabetes in Newham, to see if working together could better support them to improve their health and live with the condition.
 We published a briefing paper summarising the emerging findings in 2020.

 The influence of mental health on educational attainment in adolescence: AYPH is working in partnership on this project led by NatCen Social Research, involving secondary analysis of large longitudinal datasets from the UK to explore the links between mental health problems at age 14 and GCSE results at 16. a briefing paper on the preliminary results is available to download.

 Key Data on Young People: Our flagship publication pulling together publicly available information about the health and wellbeing of young people aged 10-24.
 The latest edition was published in November 2021.

 International comparison of health and wellbeing in adolescence and early adulthood.
 Our 2019 report, written in partnership with the Nuffield Trust, was based on analysis of 17 measures of the health and wellbeing of young people aged 10-24.
 The indicators offered a broad view of young people’s health and wellbeing outcomes, including long-standing illnesses, alcohol consumption, cancer mortality, obesity and deprivation.

-Supporting the Health Foundation’s Future Health Inquiry: AYPH is providing research support to this first-of-its-kind research and engagement project about the future health of young people, which reported in 2019.
+Supporting the Health Foundation’s Future Health Inquiry: AYPH provided research support to this first-of-its-kind research and engagement project about the future health of young people, which reported in 2019.
 A series of reports about the inquiry can be found on the Health Foundation’s website for the project.

 Ten reasons to invest in young people’s health: A short summary to help make the case for investing in this age group